 - Thursday (6:30-7:30 am bimonthly)

-- Saturday (Absolutely NO Conference)
+- Weekends (Absolutely NO Conference)

 Monday morning conferences are weekly (except for holidays) and are our major didactic sessions for the week.
 Early in the year, we have supplemental cadaveric anatomy and orthopaedic pathology sessions in addition to the core lecture series.

 - 10:00 – 11:00 – Cadaver Lab (July – Sept)